A k-swap Local Search for Makespan Scheduling: Introduction

-In this paper, we consider one of the most fundamental scheduling problems, in which we are given a set of $n$ jobs, each of which needs to be processed on one of two identical machines without preemption.
+In this paper, we consider one of the most fundamental scheduling problems, in which we are given a set of $n$ jobs, each of which needs to be processed on one of $m$ identical machines without preemption.
 All the jobs and machines are available from time $0$, and a machine can process at most one job at a time.
 The objective that we consider is \emph{makespan minimization}: we want the last job to be completed as early as possible.
-This problem, denoted by $P2{\parallel}C_{\max}$~\cite{graham1979optimization}, may seem straightforward and simple at first glance; however, is known to be NP-hard~\cite{johnson1979computers}.
-Despite the simplicity of this problem at first glance, there is not a comprehensive theoretical understanding of local search algorithms for it, which motivates the study of it in this paper.
+This problem, denoted by $P{\parallel}C_{\max}$~\cite{graham1979optimization}, is known to be strongly NP-hard~\cite{johnson1979computers}.
+In consequence, numerous studies in the literature have proposed approximation algorithms for this problem.
+As approximation algorithms are often considered impractical, some studies have approached this problem by local search, such as running time analysis of the iterative improvement procedure with respect to the \emph{jump} neighborhood, which was done by Brucker et al.~\cite{brucker1996improving, brucker1997improving}.
+Despite the simplicity of this problem at first glance, Schuurman and Vredeveld~\cite{schuurman2007performance} pose an open question on the running time analysis of the iterative improvement procedure for the simplest generalization of the jump neighborhood to \emph{swap}.
+Accordingly, the limited theoretical study of local search algorithms for this problem motivates the study presented in this paper.